cole-vita-unc/CheekyWebScraper/README.md

 This project is a web scraping tool designed to extract product information from web pages in a structured format.
 It aims to fetch detailed product information like product name, brand, price, color, and gender from a given webpage using Python.

-The primary goal of this tool is to leverage the structured data present in the form of JSON-LD scripts and HTML tags on the webpage.
+The goal of this tool is to leverage the structured data present in the form of JSON-LD scripts and HTML tags on the webpage.
 If the JSON-LD format is present, it will try to extract the product schema from it; otherwise, it resorts to the extraction from HTML tags.

 The tool makes use of Selenium with the Chrome WebDriver for web scraping and BeautifulSoup for parsing the HTML content.